arbade/gjg-restapi-demo/documentation/table-of-api-reference.md

 | DELETE | /api/user/profile/deleteAll       | Delete All User                       |   |   |
 | GET    | /api/user/profile/users           | Get All User List                     |   |   |

-- From local & docker image, you need to use `localhost:8080/PATH`
+- From local & docker, you need to use `localhost:8080/PATH`

 - For Cloud, you need to use `http://34.89.138.190:8080/PATH`